GeckoPackages/GeckoPHPUnit/README.md

 # PHPUnit extensions

-Provides additional asserts to be used in PHPUnit test.
+Provides additional asserts to be used in PHPUnit tests (https://phpunit.de/).
 The asserts are provided using Traits so no changes are needed in the hierarchy of test classes.

 The additional asserts are provided through the Traits: